arunprasanna008/lookupservice/README.md

 # Enhancement Ideas
 - The size of the URL list could grow infinitely, how might you scale this beyond the memory capacity of this VM?
     -- We could move to a self scalable database such as DynamoDB provided by Amazon Web Services

 - The number of requests may exceed the capacity of this VM, how might you solve that?
     -- Increasing number of requests may increase the number of operations on the database.
 We could use a caching storage such as Elasticache provided by Amazon Web Services to temporarily store the results for frequently accessed websites.

 - What are some strategies you might use to update the service with new URLs?
 Updates may be as much as 5 thousand URLs a day with updates arriving every 10 minutes.
+    -- Multiple read-only servers: The system works by having a single leader who accepts data manipulation requests (INSERT/UPDATE) and numerous instances which read activity log to replicate what the leader is doing.
+    -- Sharding database: Data sharding is splitting the dataset between different servers based on the hash key